quaquel/pyNetLogo/docs/source/example1.rst

-The ``repeat_report`` method can also be used with reporters that return a NetLogo list; this list is converted to a numpy array.
-In this case, we track the energy of the wolf and sheep agents over 5 ticks, and plot the distribution of the wolves’ energy at the final tick recorded in the dataframe.
+The ``repeat_report`` method can also be used with reporters that return a NetLogo list.
+In this case, the list is converted to a numpy array.
+As an example, we track the energy of the wolf and sheep agents over 5 ticks, and plot the distribution of the wolves’ energy at the final tick recorded in the dataframe.

+To illustrate different data types, we also track the ``[sheep-str] of sheep`` reporter (which returns a string property across the sheep agents, converted to a numpy object array), ``count sheep`` (returning a single numerical variable), and ``global-str`` (returning a single string variable).

 .. code:: python

-    energy_df = netlogo.repeat_report(['[energy] of wolves', '[energy] of sheep'], 5)
+    energy_df = netlogo.repeat_report(['[energy] of wolves',
+                                       '[energy] of sheep',
+                                       '[sheep-str] of sheep',
+                                       'count sheep',
+                                       'global-str'], 5)

     fig, ax = plt.subplots(1)